bregman-arie/devops-exercises/README.md

 <details>
 <summary>You try to delete a file but it fails.
 Name at least three different reason as to why it could happen</summary><br><b>

+* No more disk space
+* No more indoes
+* No permissions
 </b></details>

 <details>